Breakfast cereal

-Breakfast cereal is a traditional breakfast food made from processed cereal grains.
-It is traditionally eaten as part of breakfast, or a snack food, primarily in Western societies.
+Breakfast cereal is a category of food, including food products, made from processed cereal grains, that are eaten as part of breakfast or as a snack food, primarily in Western societies.

-Although warm cereals like porridge and grits have the longest history, ready-to-eat cold cereals appeared around the late 19th century, and are most often mixed with milk (traditionally cow's milk), but can also be paired with yogurt instead or eaten plain.
-Fruit or nuts are sometimes added.
-Many cereals are produced via extrusion.
+Although warm, cooked cereals like oat meal, maize grits, and wheat farina have the longest history as traditional breakfast foods, branded and ready-to-eat cold cereals (many produced via the process of extrusion) appeared around the late 19th century.
+These processed, precooked, packaged cereals are most often served in a quick and simple preparation with dairy products, traditionally cow's milk.
+These modern cereals can also be paired with yoghurt or plant-based milks, or eaten plain.
+Fruit or nuts are sometimes added, and may enhance the nutritional benefits.

 Some companies promote their products for the health benefits that come from eating oat-based and high-fiber cereals.
-In the United States, cereals are often fortified with vitamins but can still lack many of the vitamins needed for a healthy breakfast.
-A significant proportion of cereals have a high sugar content ("sugar cereals" or "sugary cereals" in common parlance).
-Some cereals are marketed primarily towards children, feature a cartoon mascot, and may contain a toy or prize.
+In the United States, cereals are often fortified with vitamins, but can still lack many of the vitamins needed for a healthful breakfast, and so initial marketing focused on making the new products "part of a complete breakfast".
+A significant proportion of packaged cereals have a high sugar content ("sugar cereals" or even "kids' cereals" in common parlance).
+These cereals are frequently marketed toward children (in television ads, comic books, etc.) and often feature a cartoon mascot and may contain a toy or prize.

-Between 1970 and 1998, the number of different types of breakfast cereals in the U.S. more than doubled, from about 160 to around 340; as of 2012, there were roughly 4,945 different types (estimate based on the mass customization of online shopping).
+Between 1970 and 1998, the number of different types of breakfast cereals in the United States more than doubled, from about 160 to around 340; as of 2012, there were roughly 5,000 different types (estimate based on the mass customization of online shopping).
 In this highly competitive market, cereal companies have developed an ever-increasing number of varieties and flavors (some are flavored like dessert or candy).
-Although many plain wheat-, oat- and corn-based cereals exist, many other varieties are highly sweetened, while some brands include freeze-dried fruit as a sweet element.
-The breakfast cereal industry has gross profit margins of 40–45%, 90% penetration in some markets, and has had steady and continued growth throughout its history.
+Although many plain wheat-, oat- and corn-based cereals exist, a great many other varieties are highly sweetened, and some brands include freeze-dried fruit as a sweet element.
+The breakfast cereal industry has gross profit margins of 40–45%, In 2009, market researchers expected the market to grow at a CAGR of 7.4% (in the next 5 years); it has had steady and continued growth throughout its history.

 Background

 Cereal grains, namely porridge (and especially oatmeal), became an important breakfast component in North America.
-Barley was a common grain used, though other grains and yellow peas could be used.
+Barley was a commonly used grain, though other grains and yellow peas could be used.
 In many modern cultures, porridge is still eaten as a breakfast dish.